How to Clear System Data on Mac Safely?

 Method 5: Remove Any Unused App Support Files

-When we install an app on the system, it comes with different supporting files.
-And after uninstalling these apps can often leave behind any large files.
+When we install an app on the system, it comes with supporting files.
+And after uninstalling these apps, it often leaves behind large files.

 Go to folder: